microsoft/rushjs.io-website/pages/advanced/preferred_versions.md

 }
 ```

-*Note: If you are publishing packages, you should be careful about pinning versions in a way that would produce a different result than a person who installs your library normally using NPM.*
+*Note: If you are publishing packages, you should be careful about adding preferred versions in a way that would produce a different result than a person who installs your library normally using NPM.*

-# Implicitly Pinned Versions
+# Implicitly Preferred Versions

-In general, *you don't need to pin versions explicitly*.
-In our original example, Rush would probably automatically solve the problem for you using "implicitly pinned versions".
+In general, *you don't need to specify preferred versions explicitly*.
+In our original example, Rush would probably automatically solve the problem for you using "implicitly preferred versions".
 Most likely your **common/temp/package.json** will already look like this:

 ```json
 {